whitewater-guide/gorge/README.md

 ## TODO

 - Notify when some script seem to be broken
-- Build this using github actions _without_ docker.
-Problem: ubuntu 18.04 has old version of libproj-dev
 - Virtual gauges
   - Statuses
   - What happens when one component is broken?